 It seems silly to call a trip with your toddler-aged children a “vacation,” right?
 I mean, we all know what “vacation” literally means — “freedom from duty, responsibility” — and hence, flying to the sunny shores of Florida with two 16-month-old children definitely shouldn’t qualify, right?

 Wrong!
 I am here to tell you that I did indeed take a vacation with my husband and our twin 16-month-old toddlers last week.
 And no, it wasn’t always pretty, but YES, I did manage to relax and enjoy my time, despite their presence.
-So, if you’re planning a last summer hurrah over Labor Day, here are a few tips:
+So, if you’re planning a summer hurrah, here are a few tips:

 1. Snack cups.
 Seriously, the girls love these things.
 I don’t know if it has to do with being “in charge” of something, or an ownership thing, but the girls love to walk around with their fists clenched tightly around a snack cup (full of snacks, obviously).
 So we gave them snack cups at the beach, in the car, at the pool, etc. This occupied them far longer than you might expect.